matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 #### Response
 If the ping request returned successfully, the endpoint returns HTTP 200.
-The response body has a `duration` field containing the ping request roundtrip time as milliseconds.
+The response body has a `duration` field containing the `/_matrix/app/v1/ping` request roundtrip time as milliseconds.

 If the request fails, the endpoint returns a standard error response with `errcode`s and HTTP status codes as specified below: